xxdydx/blog/about.markdown

 ---
 layout: about
-title: accent
+title: About Me
-author: Ankit Sultana
+author: Arul Kumaran
 permalink: /about
 ---
 Hello!
 I am Arul, a student from Singapore.